alfredleo/SimpleSolutions/README.md

 # SimpleSolutions
 Simple solutions to some questions in php.
+They are not so simple...

+Stress tests were taken from [what-are-the-most-difficult-to-render-unicode-samples](https://stackoverflow.com/questions/34538413/what-are-the-most-difficult-to-render-unicode-samples)

 Tests to run:

 ```php
 <?php
 testMe('Hello from github');